Child Projects

 Distributed Run

-The Father-Child Project relationship is very useful for modular systems or machines where, for instance, the plant is divided into zones which can also be independent from one to another.
-In a situation like this you can create more projects, one for each zone, and then integrate them into one Father project from which you can access the pages and the variables of the Child projects.
+The Parent-Child Project relationship is very handy to use in modular systems or machines where, for instance, the plant is divided into zones which can also run independently from one to another.
+In a situation like this, you can create more projects, one for each zone, and then integrate them into one Parent project from which you can access the pages and the variables of each zone as Child projects.

 Example: